Maaz-waheed/maaz1-blog/_posts/2024-11-01-what-is-cloud-computing-and-why-does-it-matter.md

 ---
 layout: post
-title: What is Cloud Computing and Why Does it Matter?
+title: "What is Cloud Computing and Why Does it Matter?"
 date: 2024-11-02T02:03:00.000Z
-categories:
-  - jekyll
-  - update
+categories: jekyll update
 ---
 What is Cloud Computing and Why Does it Matter?